WinstonN/magento_fabric_deploy/README.md

 Support
 -------
-If you have any issues with this extension, open an issue on GitHub (see URL above)
+If you have any issues with this code, open an issue on GitHub (see URL above)

 Contribution
 ------------